mxguardian/Mail-SpamAssassin-Plugin-AttachmentDetail/README.md

 If more than one condition is specified on a single rule, then ALL conditions must be true for the test to hit (i.e. logical AND).

+# TAGS

+This plugin adds the following tags:

+`ATTACHMENT_COUNT` is the number of attachments found in the message

+`ATTACHMENT_TYPES` is a comma-separated list of all the MIME types found in the message

+`ATTACHMENT_EXTS` is a comma-separated list of all the file extensions found in the message

+You can add custom headers to the message by adding the following to your local.cf:

+    add_header all Attachment-Count _ATTACHMENT_COUNT_
+    add_header all Attachment-Types _ATTACHMENT_TYPES_
+    add_header all Attachment-Exts _ATTACHMENT_EXTS_

+This will add headers to the message like this:

+    X-Spam-Attachment-Count: 2
+    X-Spam-Attachment-Types: image/png, application/pdf
+    X-Spam-Attachment-Exts: png, pdf

 # ACKNOWLEDGEMENTS